yojoecapital/notes/CS-585 Natural Language Processing/10-Feed-forward-Neural-Networks.md

 ### Parameters and Hyperparameters

-- ==parameters== model-internal values that are set through training in order to optimize against some loss function
+- **parameters** model-internal values that are set through training in order to optimize against some loss function
   - examples: word embeddings, weight matrices between network layers
-- ==hyperparameters== model architecture or optimization decisions that are fixed in advance of training
+- **hyperparameters** model architecture or optimization decisions that are fixed in advance of training
   - examples: learning rate $\eta$, number of hidden layers, number of nodes per layer, regularization hyperparameters

 ### Hyperparameters in neural networks